TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-dockerandcontainersissues.md

 	ownershipId="Azure_DevOps_Services"
 />

-# Azure pipelines issues while making use of docker tasks for building and pushing container images
+# Azure pipelines issues while making use of docker tasks for building and pushing container images to Azure

 ## **Recommended Steps**